 Bike Culture History: The Beach Cruiser

-In 1933, Frank W. Schwinn bicycle manufacturer in Chicago, frustrated by the poor quality of the bikes in America that were prone to break down easily, went to Germany, where thick “balloon” tires had been used in the bicycles and motorcycles market for several years.
+In 1933, Frank W. Schwinn bicycle manufacturer in Chicago, frustrated by the poor quality of the bikes in America that were prone to break down quickly, went to Germany, where thick “balloon” tires had been used in the bicycles and motorcycles market for several years.

-In 1972, a new wave of lightweight bikes derailleur led a new wave of consumer interest in recreational cycling, resulting in a new book cycle.
+In 1972, a new wave of lightweight bikes derailleur led to a new wave of consumer interest in recreational cycling, resulting in a new book cycle.

-In 1976 Recycled Cycles bike shop in Newport Beach California, owned and operated by Larry and Don McNeely coined the term “California Beach Cruiser” and used it as his trademark for the production of a modern shirt bike.
+In 1976 Recycled Cycles bike shop in Newport Beach, California, owned and operated by Larry and Don McNeely, coined the term “California Beach Cruiser” and used it as his trademark to produce a modern shirt bike.

 The Connection to Mountain Bikes

 In the late 1970s and early 1980s, pictures of “cruisers” formed the basis for the bike’s recent development.

 In the mid-seventies, a group of enthusiasts in Main Couty, California, began racing bikes for local roads on Mount Tamalpais, a race they called “Pack” because the trip was such exhausting cyclists had their backpedal repack with grease after each run.

 The terrain was rocky, and the bike often failed and crashed.
 So the bikes looked for a more sustainable and economical alternative.